Unity-Technologies/datasetinsights/tf-dataflow/README.md

 `gcloud ai-platform jobs describe $JOB_ID` \
 `gcloud ai-platform jobs stream-logs $JOB_ID`

-We found it easier to review with web UI on GCP Console. **View logs** in StackDriver for training progress and evaluation results. **TensorBoard** is also available for more training insights when the training job is done.
+We found it easier to review with Google AI Platform web UI on [GCP Console](https://console.cloud.google.com/) (Search for "AI Platfrom" on GCP Console dashboard, and then navigate to "Job" page on the left panel). **View logs** in StackDriver for training progress and evaluation results. **TensorBoard** is also available for more training insights when the training job is done.

 ![view-log-example](cloudml-training-view-logs.png)